ahmad-alkhairat/HYP/README.md

-# Categorisation of a Page Text
+# Categorization of a Page Text

 This project takes the URL of a specific page and gives percentages of how much this the included text is relative to the 20 categories already chosen.